medialab/xan/docs/cmd/flatten.md

     -H, --highlight <pat>  Highlight in red parts of text cells matching given regex pattern.
 Will not work with -R/--rainbow.
     -i, --ignore-case      If given, pattern given to -H/--highlight will be case-insensitive.
+    -N, --non-empty        For each row, only show non-empty values.
+This can be useful when the data is sparse.

 Common options:
     -h, --help             Display this message